amina-safdar/Super-Shapes/README.md

 # Super Shapes
 Super Shapes is a website developed to showcase web motion graphics as SVG animations done using the Anime.js library.
-Tachyons classes were implemented to create a responsive grid system for the display of the animations and additionally to increase readability and loading speeds with as little CSS as possible.
+Tachyons classes are implemented to create a responsive grid system for the display of the animations and additionally to increase readability and loading speeds with as little CSS as possible.

 ## URL